 5. Plug Content into Your Buyer Journey Matrix

 Everything I’ve covered thus far requires a good deal of careful and calculated work, but is relatively easy compared to the processes that lie ahead.

 See, it’s time to forge a plan for content creation—and though setting goals, identifying your audience, forging a content marketing mission statement and examining the competitive landscape all contribute to increasing your focus, you really won’t know exactly what to create.

 Understand, every content type or actual media production won’t be a home run.

 As you know, the process of buying (or selling) is often thought of as a funnel.
+Your content marketing funnel should be mapped to your sales funnel.
 Though yours may include—or evolve to include—more than three stages, the basic three stages breakdown like so: